polkadot-fellows/Evaluations/evidence/georgepisaltu/0006-georgepisaltu-rank3-promotion.md

 preserve privacy.

 The People pallet implements an interface allowing any DIMs to recognize and suspend personhood.
-I led the effort to develop both DIM1 and was heavily involved in the design of DIM2, imminently available for general use with the launch of the Polkadot app.
 I created a dummy DIM to act as a control panel wherever the People registry is deployed in test environments, and will be extended to become a production ready tool for governance to easily interact with the people set.

+The expectations of a rank 3 member are:

+> Occasionally innovative in API & code design, adapting/importing/inventing ideas that lead to effective solutions

 People are identified through a new cryptographic primitive, as defined in the [`verifiable`](https://github.com/paritytech/verifiable) crate.
 People get the privilege of running